-- 3.24(f)(1) Two annual solicitations for charitable purposes have been approved by the University: The United Way and the Annual Fund. - 3.24(f)(2) No other collection or solicitations of donations are permitted without approval from the Director of Student Activities for chartered student organizations and the Vice President for Development and External Affairs, the Vice President for Business and Finance, and the Vice President for Student Affairs for nonstudent, off-campus requests. - 3.24(g) SURVEYS Only recognized student organizations or University departments may survey members of the SMU community.
-An outline of the way in which the results will be used and a copy of the actual survey must be approved by the Student Activities Center.
+- 3.24(f)(1) Two annual solicitations for charitable purposes have been approved by the University: The United Way and the Annual Fund. - 3.24(f)(2) No other collection or solicitations of donations are permitted without approval from the Assistant Dean of Student Life / Director of Student Activities & Multicultural Student Affairs for chartered student organizations and the Vice President for Development and External Affairs, the Vice President for Business and Finance, and the Vice President for Student Affairs for nonstudent, off-campus requests. - 3.24(g) SURVEYS Only recognized student organizations or University departments may survey members of the SMU community.
+An outline of the way in which the results will be used and a copy of the actual survey must be approved by the Student Activities & Multicultural Student Affairs office.